 At Brown University, students study education from a variety of disciplinary perspectives, including anthropology, economics, history, political science, psychology, and sociology.
 The faculty—social scientists, historians, and field-based experts—teach a wide array of undergraduate courses that comprise the Education Studies Concentration, lead two graduate programs (Master of Arts in Teaching and Urban Education Policy), and conduct research on important educational issues.

-The 2014-15 admissions cycle for the Master of Arts in Teaching Program and the Master's Program in Urban Education Policy is now open.
+The 2015-2016 admissions cycle for the Master of Arts in Teaching (MAT) Program and the Master's Program in Urban Education Policy (UEP) has begun.
 Apply online at the Graduate School Website.

 Fall Information Sessions/Open Houses

 Fall Graduate School Fairs

 Admissions representatives and recent alumni are on the road.
 Find out more about MAP and UEP programs in a city near you.